Skip to main content

 β€’ Removes a stopped container

-β€’ -f forces removal of running containers by killing them first.
+β€’ -f forces removal of running containers by SIGKILL-ing them first (no grace period).

 docker kill